coderrio/Coderr.Server/ReadMe.md

 ## What’s Coderr?

-Coderr is an error management tool developed specifically for .NET applications.
+Coderr is an error handling tool developed specifically for .NET applications.
 Coderr provides an insight to all errors that are occurring and gives you control and a complete view of your applications’ status.

 ## Why change?